c21u/grade-pub/readme.md

 Steps for the new LTI after cloning this repo

+0. rename project
+ * find and replace `alti` in the project (2 places)

+1. `yarn install`

-* ensure all env variables are set
+2. ensure all env variables are set
- - create .env
+ * create .env
- - check config.js for how vars are used
+ * check config.js for which vars to set

-* set up us your database
+3. set up database